ericrqs/cloudshell-L1-Telescent/README.md

 # cloudshell-L1-Telescent

-Note that the unidirectional MapClearTo performs a bidirectional unlock because of an apparent bug in the switch (or at least the simulator).
+Note that the unidirectional MapClearTo must perform a bidirectional "unlock" on the port because of an apparent bug in the switch (or at least the simulator) that prevents "unallocate" from working on a unidirectionally unlocked port.

 Set SSH port and resource family and model names in telescent_runtime_configuration.json and telescent_datamodel.xml.